A crucial new guide to one of the most urgent political phenomena of our time: the rise of national populism

 Across the West, there is a rising tide of people who feel excluded, alienated from mainstream politics, and increasingly hostile towards minorities, immigrants and neo-liberal economics.
-Many of these voters are turning to national populist movements, which pose the most serious threat to the Western liberal democratic system, and its values, since the Second World War.
-From the United States to France, Austria to the UK, the national populist challenge to mainstream politics is all around us.
+Many of these voters are turning to national populist movements, which have begun to change the face of Western liberal democracy, from the United States to France, Austria to the UK.

 - 384 Pages